kumar842/my-notes/my_azure/Resource Manager.md

 ## Controls/Checks
 1. [[Resource Manager]] should have a trusted relationship with [[Azure AD]] to provide user identity functionality
 2. Each [[Subscription]] associated with a [[Tenant]], User should have an account in the associated [[Tenant]]
 3. User should have sufficient permission to make the request.
-Permissions are assigned to users using [[Azure RBAC]].
-(Role is assigned to user; Role specifies set of permissions)
+Permissions are assigned to users using [[Azure Roles]] i.e. RBAC (Role is assigned to user; Role specifies set of permissions)
 4. Check whether the request/operation is allowed under the settings specified for Azure resource policy.
 Azure resource policied specify the operations allowed for a specific resource
 5. [[Subscription]] limit: ex: 980 resource groups per [[Subscription]]
 6. financial limit